Diversity in Volunteering: Why Your Volunteer Base Looks Nothing Like Your Community

 Recruitment language that addresses a narrow audience

 Volunteer recruitment materials often use language and framings that — without anyone intending it — signal who this opportunity is really for.
-Professional language and formal register can exclude people who did not attend university.
+Formal, professional register can exclude people who did not attend university.
 Images featuring only white, middle-aged volunteers signal to everyone else that they are guests, not members.
 Assumptions that everyone has reliable internet access and digital confidence exclude more people than most organisations realise.

 Role designs built around a particular kind of availability